victor871129/hugodep/Readme.md

 hugodep is for analyzing the dependencies in a project to see: how each dependency is used, and which dependencies are useless.
 The same goals as depcheck, but this library works 100% guaranteed without false alarms, with a 2% of their lines of code.

 ## Any syntax, any language
-Without need of plugins, this tool supports every language and every syntax you can put into the **scripts** section of the package.json file.
+Without need of plugins, this tool supports every language and every syntax you can define in the **scripts** section of the package.json file.

 ## Usage